geerlingguy/pico-w-garage-door-sensor/README.md

 For now, if you're not running things on a Mac at least, the first install must be done by copying a manually-downloaded .uf2 file to the Pico in BOOTSEL mode.

+After ensuring `esphome` installed (see 'Using pip source install' above):

   1. Run `esphome dashboard ./`
   2. In a browser, visit the Pi's IP address at port `:6052`
   3. Click the three dots next to the project